JosephEoff/josepheoff.github.io/_posts/2019-08-21-Diode_Capacitors_Volts_Pt6.md

 That factor of 8 makes the selection of the capacitors an important part of designing a Greinacher multiplier.
 It also makes the working frequency important.

-At 1kHz, the impendance of a 1µF capacitor drops from 3.18k ohm to 159 ohms.
+At 1kHz, the impedance of a 1µF capacitor drops from 3.18k ohm to 159 ohms.
 10kHz, and you are down to 16 ohms for the same capacitor.

 OK, so how much current **can** you get out of Greinacher multiplier?